× Home Overview Environmental Stations Engagement Resources Contact

 5State Clearinghouse Submittal

-6Draft EIR minimum 30-Day Circulation for Public/Agency Review & Comment – Public Meeting
+6Draft EIR 45-Day Circulation for Public/Agency Review & Comment – Public Meetings

 • Mailer sent to project contact list promoting NOA/Public Comment Period.